sanjayankur31/ankursinha.in/content/pages/02-research-profile.rst

 :author: ankur
 :slug: 02-research-profile

 I'm a computer science major that has migrated over to computational neuroscience over the years.
-Currently, I research plasticity---structural, and synaptic, Hebbian, and homoeostatic---and associative memory.
+I am interested in various areas of neuroscience---structural, synaptic, homeostatic plasticity; cortical and cerebellar processing; tools for neural modelling at various levels of detail and standardisation of computational models, and also the plethora of tools for data analysis.

-Among other tools, I use the `NEST neural simulator <nest-simulator.org/>`__ quite a bit.
-I prefer Python to Matlab, and `Open source software to proprietary tools <http://opensourceforneuroscience.org/>`__ in general.
+I prefer Python to Matlab, and `Open source software to proprietary tools <http://opensourceforneuroscience.org/>`__.

 -----